dustimausi/hackster/README.md

 # hackster
 Hackintosh OpenCore EFI for Lenovo ThinkCentre M93p Tiny i7

+Thias is not an install guide.
+Just want to share my efi which worked for me.
+Full isntall from Catalina USB install Stick.
+Create the USB Install stick with Console and copy the EFI to the EFI Drive of the Stick.

 Model              Lenovo ThinkCentre M93p Tiny Mainboard          Intel Q87
 CPU                Intel Core i7-4765T